seanrhughes/exoplanet-existence/README.md

 ## Predicting the Existence of Undiscovered Exoplanets

 Let's take an example star, say Arcturus, a star very visible to the naked eye.
-This star is a relatively old red giant, and the existence of any exoplanets orbiting Betelgeuse is currently unknown.<br><br>
+This star is a relatively old red giant, and the existence of any exoplanets orbiting Arcturus is currently unknown.<br><br>
 If we enter Arcturus into the model, we get:

 <table>